 When Mark met the inspector out at the property the next morning, he explained what happened.
 And you know what?

-He passed it anyway.
+It passed anyway.

-He looked at what we’d done to that point, said it was a good job, and trusted that the rest would be finished in a similar manner.
+The inspector looked at what we’d done to that point, said it was a good job, and trusted that the rest would be finished in a similar manner.
 And then he left.
 We’d stayed up all those hours and it didn’t even matter!!!

 It doesn’t matter if you’re building a tiny house or a mansion – if your time, materials, and money are on the line, you’re going to verify your numbers.